Warm pools

 // p50 alone hides cold tails — track p99 alongside error rates after deploys.

-• Agent tool loops with tight timeouts
+• Agent tool loops that run under tight timeouts

-When not to use
+When to skip it

 FAQ